maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 These operations are performed by running the Python script ‘COMPARE_ERSP_WAVEFORMS_PICTURE_VS_VIDEO.ipynb’.
 It reads the preprocessed EEG data of each subject in three frequency bands ('1_theta_Video.mat', '1_alpha_Video.mat', and '1_beta_Video.mat' for video-based scenes, and '1_theta_Text.mat', '1_alpha_Text.mat', and '1_beta_Text.mat' for picture-based scenes) and their corresponding protocols ('RT_protocol_1_Video.xlsx' and 'RT_protocol_1_Text.xlsx').

 >[!NOTE]
->This analysis requires the MNE toolbox
+>This analysis requires the MNE toolbox.
->>The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'
+>>The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'.

 ### Analysing behavioral responses and their correlation with brain signals